-Your CONEXIS Elite Visa® Benefit Card provides instant access to the money in your HRA.
-Use your card to purchase an eligible HRA expense, and funds are automatically deducted from your account.
+Your CONEXIS Elite Visa® Benefit Card provides instant access to the money in your health flexible spending account.
+Use your card to purchase an eligible health FSA expense, and funds are automatically deducted from your health FSA.

 Use the links below to go to the specific benefit card guidelines.

 You will receive your CONEXIS Elite Benefit Card in the mail.
 To help protect you against fraudulent use of your card, activate your card before using it for the first time.
 Call the number on the attached sticker and then follow the prompts.
 You will be ready to go in just minutes.

 Your benefit card can be used at thousands of locations.
 You can use your card at health care providers that have a health care-related merchant category code.
 These include doctors, dentists, vision care offices, hospitals, and other medical care providers.